OCHA-DAP/hdx-python-api/documentation/index.md

 The **User** class enables you to manage users, creating, deleting and updating (as for other HDX objects) according to your permissions.

+You can obtain the currently logged in user (which is based on the API token used in the configuration):

+    user = User.get_current_user()

+You can check that the current user has a particular permission to a specific
+organization:

+    result = User.check_current_user_organization_access("hdx", "read")

+For a general access check to use before running a script that creates or updates
+datasets:

+    username = User.check_current_user_write_access("hdx")

 You can email a user.
 First you need to set up an email server using a dictionary or
 file: